SaifAli1512/Chunk-Image-Video-Upload-to-AWS-upto-5GB-/README.md

 # Upload-large-images-videos-in-chunks-to-AWS
-Upload images or videos upto 5GB (or more) in chunks to AWS server using Multipart upload
+Upload multiple images and videos upto 5GB (or more) in chunks to AWS server using Multipart upload